ezored/ezored/README.md

 2. Enter on cloned folder:
 > cd ezored

-3. Test it with the following command to show bootstrap menu:
+3. Test it with the following command that show bootstrap menu:
 > python make.py

 4. Install conan profiles: